 The Intersegmental General Education Transfer Curriculum (IGETC) is a general education program that community college transfer students may use to fulfill lower-division general education requirements in either the UC or the CSU system without the need, after transfer, to take additional lower-division general education courses.
 The IGETC pattern is most useful for students who want to keep their options open before making a final decision about transferring to a particular UC or CSU campus.
-Completion of IGETC does NOT guarantee admission, nor is it required for admission.
-West offers an IGETC Certificate of Achievement.
+Completion of IGETC does NOT quarantee admission, nor is it required for admission.